NET-BYU/networking-course/_labs/chat-client.md

 ### User Interface

 This interface will be different from any other lab.
-Rather than using a command-line interface, you will be building a graphical interface.
+Rather than using a command-line interface, you will be building an interactive interface.
 You have a couple of options for how you want to approach this interface:

-1. I have provided a simple [ncurses](https://en.wikipedia.org/wiki/Ncurses) interface for you to use in the lab.
-You have to plug in the MQTT code into the interface, and then you are done.
-This approach is the simplest way to complete the lab.
+1. Build a terminal user interface (TUI).
+You can use the [ncurses](https://en.wikipedia.org/wiki/Ncurses) library (through the [curses](https://docs.python.org/3/library/curses.html) module in Python) to build a TUI.
+This approach will allow you to run your chat client in a terminal window.
+You will need to handle user input, display messages, and update the list of online users.
+There are many tutorials online for how to use ncurses to build TUIs.

+2. Build a graphical user interface (GUI).
+You can use a GUI library like [Tkinter](https://docs.python.org/3/library/tkinter.html) (which is included with Python).
+This approach will allow you to create a more user-friendly interface with buttons, text boxes, and other widgets.
+There are many tutorials online for how to use Tkinter to build GUIs.

-Regardless of which option you choose, you must provide the following usage pattern:
+Regardless of which option you choose, you must provide the following usage pattern to start your program:

 ```
-Usage: chat [--help] [-v] [-h HOST] [-p PORT] [-n NAME] NETID
+Usage: chat.py [--help] [-v] [-h HOST] [-p PORT] [-n NAME] NETID

 Arguments:
  NETID The NetID of the user.